winex01/backpack-filter/readme.md

 ```

 This package also provides with export using https://laravel-excel.com/, this operation automatically add entity/export route, be sure you have EntityExport.php file in your export directory.
 example if you have UserCrudController, you must have app/Exports/UserExport.php file.
+Also if you have an active filters it will also apply into the export.
 ```php
 // crud controller
 class UserCrudController extends CrudController